craftercms/docs/source/reference/modules/studio/administration.rst

 ^^^^^^^^
 Projects
 ^^^^^^^^
 ``Projects`` contains a list of all the projects the logged in user has access to.
 The section :ref:`author-screens` in ``Content Authors`` contains descriptions on some of the actions that can be performed from the Projects screen.
-This also allows users with the system admin role to create new projects either from a :ref:`blueprint <your-first-editorial-project>` or a :ref:`remote repository <create-project-with-link-to-remote-repo>`.
+This also allows users with the system admin role to create new projects either from a :ref:`blueprint <your-first-editorial-project>`, a :ref:`remote repository <create-project-with-link-to-remote-repo>` or an :ref:`existing project <duplicate-project>`.

 .. image:: /_static/images/system-admin/main-menu/main-menu-sites.webp
     :alt: System Administrator - Navigation Menu Projects
     :align: center
     :width: 85%

+|

 .. _main-menu-tool-users: